basho-labs/little_riak_book/en/02-concepts.md

 Riak partitions are not mapped alphabetically (as we used in the examples above), but instead, a partition marks a range of key hashes (SHA-1 function applied to a key).
 The maximum hash value is 2^160, and divided into some number of partitions---64 partitions by default (the Riak config setting is `ring_creation_size`).

 Let's walk through what all that means.
-If you have the key `favorite`, applying the SHA-1 algorithm would return `dc2b 258d 7221 3f8d 05d1 5973 a66d c156 847b 83f4` in hexadecimal.
-With 64 partitions, each partition has 1/64 of the 2^160 possible values, making the first partition range from 0 to 2^154-1, the second range is 2^154 to 2\*2^154-1, and so on, up to the last partition 63\*2^154-1 to 2^160-1.
+If you have the key `favorite`, applying the SHA-1 algorithm would return `7501 7a36 ec07 fd4c 377a 0d2a 0114 00ab 193e 61db` in hexadecimal.
+With 64 partitions, each has 1/64 of the 2^160 possible values, making the first partition range from 0 to 2^154-1, the second range is 2^154 to 2\*2^154-1, and so on, up to the last partition 63\*2^154-1 to 2^160-1.

 <!-- V=lists:sum([lists:nth(X, H)*math:pow(16, X-1) || X <- lists:seq(1,string:len(H))]) / 64. -->
 <!-- V / 2.28359630832954E46. // 2.2.. is 2^154 -->